hapax/hapax.github.io/assets/simple-physics.md

 ---

-Now, back to our regular programming: random walks in gases.
+*Random steps.* Now, back to our regular programming: random walks in gases.
 We would like to determine the step length $\ell$ for the random walk executed by colliding particles, assuming they are all spheres of radius $r$.